flavio-gualtieri/flavio-gualtieri/README.md

 # About Me

-I am a PhD student at Queen Mary University of London focusing on applied topology - more specifically, using topological data analysis to study the structure of neural networks.
+I am a PhD student at Queen Mary University of London focusing on applied topology - more specifically, using topological data analysis to study neural networks.
 Before starting my PhD, I worked as a Data Scientist at PwC.

 # Education